ipfabric/docs/docs/Getting_Started/Overview/index.md

 We recommend using either VMware ESXi or vSphere platform to deploy the IP Fabric appliance.

-Appliance is built on the top of Debian 11 which is officially supported since [ESXi 7.0](https://www.vmware.com/resources/compatibility/detail.php?deviceCategory=Software&productid=54075&vcl=true&supRel=396,448,508,518,578,589,615,617,649,650&testConfig=16).
+The appliance is built on top of Debian 11, which is officially supported since [ESXi 7.0](https://www.vmware.com/resources/compatibility/detail.php?deviceCategory=Software&productid=54075&vcl=true&supRel=396,448,508,518,578,589,615,617,649,650&testConfig=16).
 In order to get the best performance we strongly recommend using latest ESXi with [`pvscsi`](https://kb.vmware.com/s/article/1010398) storage driver and [`VMXNET 3`](https://kb.vmware.com/s/article/1001805) networking driver.

-It might be possible to deploy OVAs on earlier versions of ESXi with some effort.
-As our OVAs use SHA256 cryptographic hashing algorithm, we recommend deployment of IP Fabric via the vSphere Web Client or ESXi Embedded Host Client version 6.5 or newer because both support SHA256.
-The 6.0.0 and 5.5.0 versions of ESXi do not support SHA256 and require the OVA to be hashed with SHA1, see [Error: Invalid OVF checksum algorithm: SHA256](../../support/known_issues/IP_Fabric/error_messages/invalid_ovf_checksum.md).
+The minimal recommended `Virtual Hardware Version` is `vmx-17`, supported by ESXi 7.0, Fusion 12.x, Workstation Pro 16.x, Workstation Player 16.x.
+See [VMware KB](https://kb.vmware.com/s/article/1003746) for details.

+If you will deploy IP Fabric OVA on versions of ESXi that are older than the ones we recommend, you will get the following [Error: Invalid OVF checksum algorithm: SHA256](../../support/known_issues/IP_Fabric/error_messages/invalid_ovf_checksum.md).
+This is because our OVAs use the SHA256 cryptographic hashing algorithm, which is not supported by those versions.

+It might be possible to deploy `vmdk` on earlier versions of ESXi with some effort.
+OVA is a tar file, so you can extract `.vmdk` image and import that directly with recommended hardware requirements.
+Similar [VMware documentation article](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.hostclient.doc/GUID-96CFEA28-DBDB-43C9-8C28-DAC6E6451C1C.html) with description how to extract `ova` and import `vmdk`.

 It is also possible to run IP Fabric on any other virtualization platform using our qcow2/OVA images, but we can provide only limited support for those platforms.